 An additional benefit is that it simplifies the login process.
 While it may seem to be more complicated to have to input more than one authentication factor, it actually tends to make it easier.
 Essentially, multi-factor authentication can do away with the need to devise long, complex passwords to keep an account secure.
 A passcode combined with a PIN and/or fingerprint scan can eliminate the need for a long, unwieldly password, and even though the process adds extra steps, each step is itself very simple to perform.

-Setting Up Multi-Factor Authentication on Office 365
+Setting Up Multi-Factor Authentication on Microsoft 365

 Enable Multi-factor Authentication